Azure-Samples/azure-python-labs/2a-vscode-flask-dev-container/README.md

 1. Press `F1` and select `Remote-Containers: Create container configuration file...`
 1. Select `Python 3` from the list
 1. Select the `Reopen in Container` button in the notification that appears.
-If you miss the notification, press `F1` and select the `Remote-Containers: Re-open folder in dev container` command
+If you miss the notification, press `F1` and select the `Remote-Containers: Re-open Folder in Container` command

 After the dev container builds and installs, you will now be working in a dev container and you can start building your app!